Chethandc2014/swagger-wiki/Annotations.md

 The `@ApiResponse` describes a concrete possible response.
 It cannot be used directly on the method and needs to be included in the array value of `@ApiResponses` (whether there's one response or more).

-If the response is accompanied with a body, the body model can be described as well (once model per response).
+If the response is accompanied with a body, the body model can be described as well (one model per response).

 There's no difference in usage between usages (JAX-RS, Servlets or otherwise):
 ```java